This topic describes how to use Terraform to create an ACK dedicated cluster.

 Prerequisites

-Container Service for Kubernetes is activated.
-For more information about how to use Terraform to activate ACK, see Use Terraform to activate ACK and assign service roles to ACK.
+You have activated Container Service for Kubernetes (ACK).
+To use Terraform to activate ACK, see Use Terraform to activate ACK and grant permissions to a role.

 An AccessKey pair is created for the Resource Access Management (RAM) user you log on as.